Sandbox accounts - both cloud.gov and AWS - are available to all TTS staff for non-production use. Things to bear in mind about sandbox accounts:

 however protect resources from deletion by following two steps.
 First, register

 sure you tag all resources you create in the AWS sandbox with the tag

 the name you registered with

 Important notes for AWS users

 There are a few special notes on using any “Infrastructure as a Service” in the Federal context.

 Other people’s money

 The federal government cannot pay one penny more than it is authorized to spend.
 There is no retroactive justification for spends.
 When government exceeds these limits, a report and explanation is required to the GSA Administrator, General Counsel, and Congress.
 So tracking costs is a big deal.

 Thus in order to keep our rates low, it’s extremely important to bill infrastructure costs, including non-production costs, to agency partners wherever possible.
-If the work you are doing is in support of a project which has an inter-agency agreement (IAA), you must create an entry for your system in Chandika, including the Tock project code and the infrastructure tag you will be using, and tag any AWS resources accordingly so we can bill these costs to our partner agencies.
+If the work you are doing is in support of a project which has an inter-agency agreement (IAA), you must register your system with #infrastructure, including the Tock project code and the infrastructure tag you will be using, and tag any AWS resources accordingly so we can bill these costs to our partner agencies.